The heading hold gyro (HH) takes the dampening of the simple yaw rate gyro (YR) to another level.

 In other words the HH gyro and its sophisticated software have total control over the tail rotor servo at all times.
 It will keep the locked in heading no mater how much the wind blows or the torque of the main rotor changes.
 The only time the helicopter will yaw left or right is when you give it a command to do so.

 Now that you understand the differences between how HH and YR gyro operate, it is easy to see why there has been much confusion between the two systems and how they are set up.
-Tail rotor compensation/revolution mixing is not used with a heading hold gyro since the gyro’s software corrects for changes in reactive torque automatically.
+Tail rotor compensation/revolution mixing is not used with a heading hold gyro since the gyro’s PID control loop algorithms correct for changes in reactive torque automatically.

-For example, if you have your tail rotor compensation turned on, the HH gyro would see this as a tail rotor command to change the heading and would start turning the heli.
+For example, if you have your tail rotor compensation turned on, the HH gyro would see this as a tail rotor command to change the heading and would start turning/yawing the heli.

 It is therefore very import to have any type of tail rotor compensation/mixing turned off.
 The heading hold gyro will take care of torque compensation with robotic precision - much better than the best tail rotor compensation settings ever could.